xnhp/vanted-wiki/Transactions.md

 # Transactions

-Suppose we have a network consisting of several houndrets or thousands of nodes and edges and your algorithm is changing a lot of attributes of those elements, e.g. layout, adding new information, changing visual properties based on some calculations.
+Suppose we have a network consisting of several hundreds or thousands of nodes and edges and your algorithm is changing many of the attributes of those elements, e.g. layout, adding new information, changing visual properties based on some calculations.

 If you would update each attribute of each graph element, each time the graphical component of that graph element has to be updated and a `repaint()` call is issued to show the user the updated view.